Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Related Work

-Machine learning compilers are designed to represent and optimize end-to-end model computations.
-High-level computations are usually represented with computation graph--style dialects.
-TVM~\cite{chen2018tvm}'s Relay~\cite{Roesch_2018} and MLIR dialects~\cite{lattner2021mlir} usually represent dynamic dimensions as unknown and do not track dynamic shape relations.
+ML compilers are designed to represent and optimize end-to-end model computations.
+High-level computations are usually represented as computation graph--style dialects.
+TVM~\cite{chen2018tvm}'s Relay~\cite{Roesch_2018} and MLIR dialects~\cite{lattner2021mlir} represent dynamic dimensions as unknown and do not track dynamic shape relations.
 IREE~\cite{iree} provides end-to-end compilation with MLIR.
 Nimble~\cite{MLSYS2021_nimble} leverages runtime bucketing to support dynamic operators.
-DISC~\cite{zhu2021disc,zheng2022astitch} enables shape as a first-class value but does not provide symbolic shape tracking.
-We also notice a growing interest in symbolic shape tracking concurrently with our work.
-TorchInductor~\cite{torchinductor} brings native symbolic shape support to the PyTorch compiler, focusing on kernel generation for TorchFX graphs~\cite{torchfx} derived from TorchDynamo~\cite{torchdynamo}.
-PyTorch compiler stores a global symbolic variable table for traced subgraphs.
-It is synergistic with its JIT-focused design and avoids cross-function symbolic shape tracking.
-Axon~\cite{collins2022axon} is a functional language that considers shape deduction in its types, applying a constraint solver to determine relationships between shapes; unlike \sys{}, it does not describe having a dynamic fallback for cases when shapes cannot be deduced statically.
-(Note that \sys{} could, in principle, apply a similar constraint-solving approach, though it may be more expensive to use at compile time.)
-Additionally, most existing ML compilers follow a multi-level approach, whereas \sys{} enables global symbolic shape tracking across functions via its cross-level abstractions.
-The insights in \sys{}'s support for dynamic shapes and cross-level optimizations can be used to improve these ML compiler frameworks.
+DISC~\cite{zhu2021disc,zheng2022astitch} enables shape as a first-class value but does not track symbolic shapes.
+TorchInductor~\cite{pytorch2} brings native symbolic shape support to the PyTorch compiler, focusing on kernel generation for TorchFX graphs~\cite{torchfx} derived from TorchDynamo~\cite{pytorch2}.
+The PyTorch compiler stores a global symbolic variable table for traced subgraphs, and is synergistic with its JIT-focused design and avoids cross-function symbolic shape tracking. \sys{} complements the PyTorch compiler by abstracting and globally tracks cross-function symbolic shape for full programs, enabling AOT compilation and holistic deployment onto emerging platforms.
+As a result, \sys{} can be used as a backend for frameworks like PyTorch, JAX~\cite{google-jax} to deploy models to more emerging backends.
+Axon~\cite{collins2022axon} is a functional language that considers shape deduction in its types and applies a constraint solver to determine shape relations; unlike \sys{}, it does not describe a dynamic fallback when shapes cannot be deduced statically.
+(Note that \sys{} could still apply a similar constraint-solving approach, despite its additional compile time costs.)
+Halide~\cite{ragan2013halide} supports external function calls via \texttt{Func::define\_extern()} in tensor programs. \sys{} extends this mechanism to both graph and tensor program levels, bridging together external libraries and these levels.
+Additionally, most existing ML compilers follow a multi-level single-shot lowering approach, whereas \sys{} enables global symbolic shape tracking across functions via cross-level abstractions. \sys{}'s insights for supporting dynamic shapes and cross-level optimizations can be used to improve these ML compiler frameworks.